23rd Division (South Vietnam): 1973–1974

-On 2 August 1974, the Division commander Brig.
-Gen. Le Trung Tuong, moved his main headquarters from Kontum to a more central location in Pleiku.
+On 2 August 1974, the division commander, Brigadier general Le Trung Tuong, moved his main headquarters from Kontum to a more central location in Pleiku.
 In Kontum he left a forward command post and a sizable force of infantry under the command of his deputy, Colonel Hu The Quang.
-The troops under Colonel Quang's command included the 45th Regiment, defending the northeast approaches to Kontum City and operating in the mountainous jungle between Route 5B and Outpost Number 4.
+The troops under Quang's command included the 45th Regiment, defending the northeast approaches to Kontum City and operating in the mountainous jungle between Route 5B and Outpost Number 4.
 About 15 km northeast of Kontum, Outpost Number 4 was lost to a PAVN attack during the summer and never recovered by the ARVN.
 It had provided a base for interdicting a PAVN road, called Route 715, which they were constructing from Vo Dinh, northeast of Kontum, towards Bình Định.
 North of Outpost Number 4, Outpost Number 5 served a similar purpose, but it was also lost to the PAVN that summer.
-Colonel Quang had the 40th Regiment, attached from the 22nd Division, securing the northwestern approaches to the city.
+Quang had the 40th Regiment, attached from the 22nd Division, securing the northwestern approaches to the city.
 Two battalions of the 44th Regiment were in reserve behind the 40th northwest of Kontum, while the third battalion was retraining in Ban Me Thuot.
-Three RF battalions staffed outposts along the northern and western approaches. while a fourth RF battalion and two Ranger battalions secured the southern reaches of the province and the Chu Pao Pass.
-Although Colonel Quang felt that he could defend Kontum City, ARVN formations in the highlands had lost the mobility that had previously enabled II Corps to deploy forces rapidly by air from small patrols to entire divisions, to meet PAVN threats and somewhat nullify the advantages of initiative and surprise.
+Three RF battalions staffed outposts along the northern and western approaches, while a fourth RF battalion and two Ranger battalions secured the southern reaches of the province and the Chu Pao Pass.
+Although Quang felt that he could defend Kontum City, ARVN formations in the highlands had lost the mobility that had previously enabled II Corps to deploy forces rapidly by air from small patrols to entire divisions, to meet PAVN threats and somewhat nullify the advantages of initiative and surprise.
 Constraints on fuel and maintenance had all but eliminated air mobility.
 Long range reconnaissance patrols, formerly moved by helicopter, were now walking to objective areas, their range and ability to remain drastically shortened.
 Logistical airlift for the entire province was limited to one CH-47 helicopter; consequently, nearly all supply and evacuation was trucked as far as possible, then carried over steep trails to forward positions.
 Thus, even in good weather, the ARVN could not reinforce or rescue isolated outposts.
-PAVN pressure declined in September, and the Division in Kontum concentrated on the PAVN's Route 715, which by mid-September had been extended to within 15 km of the boundary of Bình Định and Pleiku Provinces, bypassing the Kontum defenses on the east.
+PAVN pressure declined in September, and the division in Kontum concentrated on the PAVN's Route 715, which by mid-September had been extended to within 15 km of the boundary of Bình Định and Pleiku Provinces, bypassing the Kontum defenses on the east.
 II Corps sent long range reconnaissance patrols against the road to lay mines and sabotage trucks and roadbuilding equipment, and air strikes were called in.
-Four 175mm. guns in Kontum, with fires adjusted by the Province's remaining L-19 observation plane, also interdicted Route 715.
+Four 175 mm guns in Kontum, with fires adjusted by the province's remaining L-19 observation plane, also interdicted Route 715.
 Persistent ARVN attacks caused high casualties among the PAVN work parties and temporarily stopped further extension of the road.